Aishwarya Rai Bachchan Performs Diwali Puja With Aaradhya-Abhishek; Big B Shares Pictures!

 Some More Pictures

-Big B also posted pictures of the puja thali, Laxmi-Ganesh idol and other things from Diwali puja.
+Big B also posted pictures of the puja thali, Laxmi-Ganesh idol and other things from the Diwali puja.

 A Family That Prays Together Stays Together

-Twining in red with daughter Aaradhya, Aishwarya Rai Bachchan is seen performing Diwali puja with her and hubby Abhishek Bachchan.
+Twining in red with daughter Aaradhya, Aishwarya Rai Bachchan is seen performing Diwali puja with her daughter and hubby Abhishek Bachchan.

 Have You Seen This Picture?

 Big B too performed Diwali puja with family members.
-He is seen here with the aarti thali in his hand.
+He is seen here with the aarti thali in his hands.

 Jaya Bachchan Too Performed Diwali Puja